Skip to Content

 Customizing Your Tennis Racket to Reduce Vibrations

-In addition to selecting a tennis racket with minimal vibrations, you can also customize your racket to reduce vibrations further and improve comfort.
-One popular customization option is adding a vibration dampener to your racket's strings.
 This small device, often made of silicone or rubber, absorbs and disperses vibrations created by the ball's impact, providing a more comfortable feel.
-In this regard, it is essential to not that traditional tennis dampeners have measurable effects on higher frequencies mainly.
+In this regard, it is essential to note that traditional tennis dampeners have measurable effects on higher frequencies mainly.

 Dr. Mohr et al. (Head GmbH), in a seminal paper entitled "Dynamics of a String-Bed Damper on Tennis Rackets" published the results of an experimental analysis of the effect of a string dampener on tennis racket vibrations.
 Below (Fig. 1) is a chart reporting the vibrations spectra of a tennis racket unstrung, with strings, and with strings plus a dampener.
 As you can see, the main effect is on frequencies above 500 Hz -those typically responsible for the audible sound (the high-pitched “ping”) you hear when hitting the ball.
 If you aim at lower frequencies traditional string dampener could not be the correct answer.
 As the authors wrote "adding the damper to the string-bed has little additional effect on the first and second bending modes, but changes the mode structure in the frequency domain above 500 Hz"